-Veterans pursuing concurrent enrollment at more than one college or university may do so, but must coordinate with Veterans Services at both institutions to insure proper certification.
-All courses taught by TCC, regardless as to campus, are approved by the same college and are not concurrent enrollments.
+Veterans pursuing concurrent enrollment at more than one college or university may do so but must coordinate with Veterans Services at both institutions to ensure proper certification.
+All courses taught by TCC, regardless of campus, are approved by the same college and are not concurrent enrollments.

 Tulsa Community College complies with the Department of Defense Memorandum of Understanding (DOD-MOU) and the information provided below is relevant to prospective and current military students.
 We assist prospective and current military students in understanding the Federal education benefits.
 Working with prospective and current military students on the process of who to contact regarding their tuition assistance